 Understand the need for various compliances like FCC, CE, UL, IEC, FDA, explosion-proof, corrosion-proof, fireproof, IP rating (IP67, IP68), etc.

+3c.
 Target BOM cost

 Target BOM cost gives the necessary direction to the design engineer for selecting various components, PCB technology to be used.
 Like, smaller PCB will cost less, mounting components on both sides of the PCB will cost more time and cost in the production but reduces the PCB size, etc. You can read more in this article about how to reduce the cost of your embedded design.

+3d.
 Expected Production Volume

 Use automated PCBA inspection and functional testing (this may need some design changes to allow fully automated testing).

 Engineers should know the availability/expected life of the product.
-If it is for 1 or 2 years, they might not need to give special attention to component’s EOL and alternates.
+If it is for 1 or 2 years, they might not need to give special attention to the component’s EOL and alternates.
 But, if the product will be available for 5 years or more, It is important to consider long term availability while selecting various.
-As you not only want to sell the product for 5 or more number of years but few more years to handle service/repairs.
+As you not only want to sell the product for 5 or more years but few more years to handle service/repairs.

 Information about the warranty is useful to understand the reliability needs.
-This helps design engineer to take special care while selecting components and designing circuitry.
+This helps design engineers to take special care while selecting components and designing circuitry.
 Design for a warranty of 1 year and 10 years could be entirely different.

 4. Main Features